Nikolaj-KC/HYTEB/README.md

 ----------------------
 We have only uploaded software that we developed.
 Software developed by others, for example AarhusInv, PEST, MODFLOW, TPROGS, BLOCKSIS, etc. must be purchased or downloaded from websites of the respective developers.

+HYTEB is written in the python 2.7 syntax.
 I recommend the Anaconda scientific python distribution , which includes the dependencies for ``HYTEB``.

 [https://store.continuum.io/cshop/anaconda/](https://store.continuum.io/cshop/anaconda/])

 Once installed, clone (or download) the ``HYTEB`` repository.

 Examples
 --------

-See
+See the paper in HESSD for a description of the elements in HYTEB and examples for:
+Hydrogeological inversion (HI)              - model construction and inversion on hydrological data only.
+Sequential hydrogeophysical inversion (SHI) - geophysical data are inverted independent of the hydrologic data or model.
+The inverted geophysical properties are then used to zonate or directly parameterize the hydrologic model
+Joint hydrogeophysical inversion (JHI)      - I is typically done using a relationship between hydraulic conductivity and electrical resistivity

 http://www.hydrol-earth-syst-sci-discuss.net/12/9599/2015/hessd-12-9599-2015.pdf